-World renowned as one of the most beautiful places in the Pacific, it is no mystery why the Hawaiian Islands are home to dozens of state and national parks.
-Tourists and visitors flock to the islands, numbered in the thousands, to catch a glimpse of the teeming marine life, soaring waterfalls, or the plummeting canyon, and vibrant rivers of lava.
-The state of Hawaii hosts a total of 53 parks covering nearly 25,000 areas over the 5 primary islands.
+It’s no mystery why many Hawaii parks are world famous.
+Tourists and visitors annually flock to the islands.
+Once doing so, they can view teeming marine life, soaring waterfalls, plummeting canyons and vibrant rivers of lava.
+Hawaii hosts a total of 53 parks covering nearly 25,000 areas over five islands.
 These natural reserves allow for ample space to explore countless trails into the wild, and indulge in the history of Hawaii through informative museums and learning centers.
 Each island contains several state parks, so guests can experience the splendor first hand, no matter which island they are visiting.

 The parks have various ranges of topography, from miles of dense rainforest, wilderness trails and untamed acres, to beautifully trimmed and landscaped grounds.
 The Hawaii state and national parks are broken down into two programs: the outdoor recreation program and the heritage program.
 The outdoor program encourages visitors to partake in the natural beauty of these reserves, by picnicking, camping, sight-seeing, lodging, hiking, exploring, and witnessing marine life in the ocean.